amthystbs/amthyst_hsv/README.md

 # amthysts_hsvs
-Beat Saber HitScoreVisualizer configs for fans of amthyst_ (or anyone else)!
+A repository of Beat Saber HitScoreVisualizer configs made by yours truly!

 ### amthyst_hsv